fbef0102/Game-Private_Plugin/L4D_插件/Fun_娛樂/fortnite_dances_emotes_l4d/readme.md

 		// If 1, Hide enemy players when dancing fortnite_dances_emotes_l4d_hide_enemies "0"

-		// 0=Player can move while dancing
+		// 0=Player can move freely while dancing (The attached models such as hats won't follow the dance movement)
-		// 1=Player can not move while dancing + teleport back to the exact position when he started to dance. fortnite_dances_emotes_l4d_teleportonend "0"
+		// 1=Player can't move while dancing.
+(The attached models such as hats will follow the dance movement) fortnite_dances_emotes_l4d_teleportonend "0"

 		// Sets the playback speed of the animation.
 [0.0-1.0]